-These drugs are not cures, and while can provide temporary relief, they also come with side effects and safety concerns, and a recent analysis reported in JAMA Psychiatry found that the effectiveness of SSRIs in treating anxiety has been overestimated, and in some cases is no better than a placebo.
+These drugs are not cures, and while they can provide temporary relief, they also come with side effects and safety concerns.
+A recent analysis reported in JAMA Psychiatry found that the effectiveness of SSRIs in treating anxiety has been overestimated, and in some cases is no better than a placebo.

-That makes the anti-anxiety medications very effective when taken during a panic attack or another overwhelming bout of anxiety.
+That makes these anti-anxiety medications very effective when taken during a panic attack or another overwhelming bout of anxiety.
 However, they can be physically addictive and are generally not prescribed for long-term treatment.

 Benzodiazepine anxiety treatments work by boosting the effect of the neurotransmitter gamma-aminobutyric acid (GABA).
 This results in a sedative, hypnotic (sleep inducing) effect, and slows down the central nervous system.
 They also have muscle relaxing qualities, so the overall effect helps patients relax both physically and mentally.

 As with all pharmaceuticals, anxiety treatments can sometimes be unwanted side effects.
 The higher the dose, the more intense these side effects can be.

 Common side effects of benzodiazepines include:

 Some patients do report feeling sleepy, foggy, and uncoordinated even on low doses.
 This can cause problems with work, or everyday activities such as driving and using machinery, and this medication "hangover" can last into the next day.

 There are also some precautions in which the use of benzodiazepine anxiety treatments should be carefully considered or even avoided such as: